Meditation & Daily Life

 @ Cradley Heath

-This class presents a wide variety of meditations from Buddha’s teachings, exploring how our meditation practice and daily life can work together to help us find peace, happiness and resilience.
+This class introduces a rich variety of meditations from the Buddha’s teachings, showing how meditation and daily life can support each other to bring greater peace, happiness, and resilience.

 Some more benefits of this class: